truposky/Sonda_Communication/README.md

 # Sonda_Communication
-TCP communicaction for a sonda of a research proyect
+TCP communicaction for a multiparametric probe of a research proyect